clearhaus/gateway-api-docs/source/index.html.md

 Subscriptions are supported using `series[]`.
 There are 3 types of
-subscriptions: `installment`, `recurring`, and `unscheduled` (merchant-initiated) credential on file.
+subscriptions: `installment`, `recurring`, and `unscheduled` (merchant-initiated) credential on file (UCOF).

-A `recurring` series consist of transactions with the same amount being charged at regular intervals.
+A `recurring` series consists of transactions with the same amount being charged at regular intervals.

-An `installment` series is a special case of recurring where, additionally, the goods/services delivered by the merchant is delivered at the time of the first in series transactions, and the agreement ends at an agreed date or after an agreed number of withdrawals.
+An `installment` series is a special case of recurring where, additionally, the goods/services delivered by the merchant is delivered at the time of the first in series transaction, and the agreement ends at an agreed date or after an agreed number of withdrawals.

-An `unscheduled` credential on file is a series of merchant-initiated transactions just like a `recurring` series, but with the exception that the intervals between withdrawals are irregular; instead, transactions are made ad-hoc.
+An `unscheduled` credential on file is a series of merchant-initiated transactions (MIT) just like a `recurring` series, but with the exception that the intervals between withdrawals are irregular; instead, transactions are made ad-hoc.

-For subscriptions, the first in series transaction is cardholder-initiated transaction whereas all subsequent transactions er merchant-initiated.
+For subscriptions, the first in series transaction is a cardholder-initiated transaction (CIT) whereas all subsequent transactions are merchant-initiated.

 PSPs and merchants may store the cardholder's payment credentials to allow a returning cardholder to conveniently pay without entering the payment credentials again.
 (Explicit agreement with Clearhaus is required.)
-To store cardholder's payment credentials and use these stored payment credentials, `series[]` must be used also.
+To store payment credentials and use these stored payment credentials, `series[]` must be used.
 All transactions in such a series are cardholder-initiated.

 ### Example